gpaulissen/gpaulissen.github.io/_posts/2019-05-19-swimming-pool-(1).md

 permalink: /swimming-pool-1/
 ---
 So when we bought a house in August 2018 near Bordeaux, we decided to have a swimming pool.
-We started to get information in October 2018.
+We started the inquiries in October 2018.

 <!--more-->